How to Use a Trigger Point Ball Effectively

 So give them a go, and you may just find that they’re more effective than digging into those shoulder muscles.
 Again, this is a case of symptoms versus cause.

-Face into the wall, with your arm by your side, and roll the ball around to hit the spot.
-You can also do this on the floor, and extend your arm out in front of you for a more aggressive version.
-As I mentioned with the previous exercise, the added weight whilst lying down will add extra intensity.
+Face into the wall with your arm by your side, roll the ball around to hit the spot, or do this on the floor and extend your arm out in front of you for a more aggressive version.
+As I mentioned in the previous exercise, the added weight while lying down will add extra intensity.

 The photos below indicate how to use a trigger point massage ball for your chest muscles.